Faculty of the Department of European Languages, Literatures, and Cultures

 Charles Franco, Associate Professor and Coordinator of the Italian Program, Academic Adviser of Italian Programs, Coordinator of Medieval Studies Program: Ph.D., Rutgers University: Medieval Italian Literature.

-Aaron W. Godfrey, Lecturer and Coordinator of Classics Studies Program: M.A.
+Aaron W. Godfrey, Senior Lecturer and Coordinator of Classics Studies Program: M.A.
 Hunter College: Latin; Medieval Studies.

 Thomas A. Kerth, Professor, Ph.D.Yale University: Medieval literature; Middle High German; philology; German poetry.
 Recipient of the State University Chancellor's Award for Excellence in Teaching, 1992, and the President's Award for excellence in Teaching, 1992.

-Irene Marchegiani, Lecturer, Professor Emerita CSULB, Pedagogy, Director of Undergraduate Studies.
+Irene Marchegiani, Senior Lecturer, Professor Emerita CSULB, Pedagogy, Director of Undergraduate Studies, Co-director of the ACE program.
 Italian Language and Literature.
 Doctorate from the University of Florence, Italy.

 Sophie Raynard Leroy, Associate Professor and Director of Graduate Studies: Ph.D., Columbia University; Doctorate UniversitÚ de Paris IV-Sorbonne; Pre-Modern French Literature (17th-18th)